ZONESTAR3D/source-code-for-3d-printer/README.md

 2. Install the PlatformIO IDE extension: Head over to the [***Get PlatformIO IDE***](https://platformio.org/install/ide?install=vscode) page to learn how to install PlatformIO IDE extension in Visual Studio Code.
 **More detail, please refer to** [***Install marlin compilation environment***](https://marlinfw.org/docs/basics/install_platformio_vscode.html)

+#### :warning:ATTENTION PLEASE:warning:
+This source code can't be builed on "PlatformIO core V1.6.7" or last version, please download [PlatformIO core V1.6.6](./patch/platformio-core-6.1.6.zip) and unzip it, and then replace the "platformio" directory in "C:\Users\[YourPCname]\.platformio\penv\Lib\site-packages\platformio".

 ### 2. Prepare firmware source code
 1. Download firmware source code to your PC and unzip it.
 ![](./config/download.jpg)